 The next ability in this tree is Sacred Ground.
 A targeted AoE that you place on the ground that will create a 3-meter radius healing ground that lasts for 12 seconds.
 Allies are healed for a small amount of the weapon damage every second, gaining a 50% stamina regen and bonus healing from all sources with the passives.
 You can free target cast this or cast it on a target ally.
 Free target casting is suggested if the party is on the move.
 A great healing ability if your allies are paying attention to their surroundings.

 The last ability in this tree is Splash of Light.
 A self-targeting spell that heals you and your allies for a mediocre amount of your Life Staff’s weapon damage over a 100-meter radius gaining the ability to remove 1 debuff from the healed target and restoring 5% of your max mana, per target, if your target is below 50% health.
 There is a short, but quick cast time to use this spell.

 The key passive in this tree is the Divine Blessing.
 This passive will heal targets by a decent amount more when the target is below 50% health.
 This key passive is the most common in the community Life Staff builds.
-With this passive, you are almost guaranteed to fully heal any target that is below 50% health.

 The Protector skill tree and its passives are centered around basic healing and buffing allies.
 All of the abilities on this side of the tree interact with buffs in some form or another.
 Two of the abilities are skill shots requiring you to have a good aim in order to effectively use them.